Classes and Events

 Please carefully review our Registration and Cancellation Policies at Artichokeotr.com

-We have developed a unique lineup of one-hour weeknight classes.
+We have developed a unique lineup of one-hour demonstration classes.
 Most classes are on Thursday, but occasionally we have a special class on another night; please check days/dates carefully when scheduling.

 Artichoke is more than your favorite source for top-quality cookware and kitchen equipment.
 Artichoke is a community space and event center with an active demonstration kitchen.
 Treat yourself to the full experience!
 Come enjoy a fun-filled evening of camaraderie and culinary tips and tricks.
 Sample recipes while learning from our demonstration chefs as they work their kitchen magic.
 Classes are casual, intimate, and informative – so we welcome everyone from the novice to the seasoned home cook.

-Our weeknight classes last for about one hour and include tasting portions of all recipes demonstrated.
+Our one hour classes include tasting portions of all recipes demonstrated.
 The informal tone of the class allows you to wander through the store and explore items at your leisure, to stand around the kitchen counter and observe the demonstration, or to pull up a seat for a close-up view of the techniques and products used for the class.
 Since all of our events are BYOB, we’ll be happy to supply the glasses for you to sip your favorite vintages throughout the evening.
 We suggest stopping by Market Wines before class so their knowledgeable staff can help you with an appropriate pairing.

 Pre-paid reservation required